 - Merits of the applicant(s)

-The first three criteria are assessed according to a seven-grade scale.
+The first three criteria and the overall grade are assessed on a seven-point grading scale.
 The criterion of feasibility is assessed on a three-point grading scale (see further information below on our grading scales).

 Assessment criteria for assessment of the needs inventory

 - Strategic and national relevance (text only)

 - Other aspects important to consider? (text only)

 The assessment of the first three criteria is only described in text, while the overall assessment is made on the below grading scale.

 In the assessment, the advisory groups place the needs proposal in one of seven categories indicating varying degrees of priority (A1 – X).

 A1: The described need could be fulfilled by an infrastructure of national interest and the thematic area is considered ready for call.